DRIVEN TO PURSUE BETTER HEALTH OUTCOMES FOR THOSE IN NEED

 Dominic’s later research as a Professor of Epidemiology and Biostatistics at UCSF further confirmed his observation that, without relevant, common metrics, true success in development could be neither effectively advanced nor successfully achieved.
 Founded in 2014, Metrics for Management (M4M) seeks to address this gap between implementation and impact.
 We accomplish this through cross-organizational consensus building on measurement needs, rigorous research to develop evidence-based metrics, creation of user-friendly measurement tools, broad dissemination, and the provision of ongoing support to implement our measurement tools.

 “Even with the best of intentions, the development community can spend many years and many millions of dollars implementing beautifully-designed projects that ultimately don’t achieve the desired outcomes.
 The problem is that we all introduce significant biases when we measure our own successes our own way.
 The solution?
 Common, evidence-based measures, benchmarked across organizations and regions to ensure effective service delivery.
 That’s where Metrics for Management comes in.”

 -Dominic Montagu, DrPH

-Today, Metrics for Management continues to grow in scale and scope (learn more about our Team), and in 2018, the organization founded a sister limited liability company (LLC): Metrics 4 Management, to further expand the assistance we can offer organizations and governments to measure performance (learn more about the LLC).
-M4M sees this dynamic, responsive growth as a crucial ingredient for both our own success and for the success of the organizations and populations we serve.
-Through M4M’s work, programs will have greater success at targeting the people they aim to reach, and achieve better health outcomes for those most in need.
+Today, Metrics for Management continues to grow in scale and scope (learn more about our team), and in 2018, the organization founded a sister limited liability company (LLC), Insight Metrics, to further expand the assistance we can offer organizations and governments to measure performance (learn more about Insight Metrics).